 Architectural Headshot Backgrounds

 The background is not quite professional enough for business or applications.
 Yet they have a certain allure.
-Buildings are one of the greatest backdrops for photos and can be found almost anyplace.
+Buildings are one of the greatest backdrops for photos and can be found in almost any place.
 The majority of them also feature crisp lines that catch the eye of the viewers.

 You can get a professional headshot outside.
 Instead of using in-studio backgrounds, consider using intriguing architectural features.
 That may be found both indoors and outdoors.
 Strong lines, arches, and other dramatic elements will work well here.
 To establish a distinction between the subject and the backdrop, utilize a narrow depth of field.